pjguzman/thermostat-proxy/README.md

 - The component assumes a single target temperature (heat, cool, or auto with a shared set point).
 Dual set points (`target_temp_low` / `target_temp_high`) are not yet supported.
 - Because Home Assistant does not expose the real thermostat’s precision/step directly, changes to `current_temperature` or the linked thermostat may momentarily desync the displayed target temperature if another integration changes the physical thermostat.
 The entity exposes the real target temperature as an attribute so you can reconcile differences.
 - Networked thermostats can take a moment to acknowledge new targets; the custom entity updates immediately after the real thermostat reports its new state.
-- **Whole-degree sensors will appear “off by one.”** The custom entity only knows the rounded value, so a sensor that reports 67, 68, etc., forces the integration to treat every change as a full degree.
-In practice this means the virtual thermometer may say “1° below target” while the real thermostat has already closed the gap (because it can see its own 0.5° increments).
+- **Whole-degree sensors will appear “off by one” whenever the wrapped thermostat supports finer precision (0.5°, 0.1°, etc.).** The custom entity only knows the rounded value from that whole-degree sensor, so it must treat every change as a full degree while the physical thermostat can still react in smaller steps.
+In practice this means the virtual thermometer may say “1° below target” while the real thermostat has already closed the gap.
 If you want tighter alignment, pick a temperature sensor that exposes tenths, wrap the existing sensor with a `filter`/average entity, or intentionally bias the real thermostat a little higher via automations.
 - **Virtual target may “self-adjust” after the physical thermostat reports an update.** When the integration notices the real thermostat’s target or current temp changed outside of Home Assistant (manual knob, manufacturer cloud), it recomputes the virtual setpoint as `sensor + (real_target - real_current)` so the two stay in sync.
 With coarse sensors this can look like the HA target jumps from `68` to `67.5` on its own—that simply reflects the real thermostat only needing a half-degree boost.